 How do I fill out the "the cost of my studies" section?

-Provide information on your expenses including your first-year tuition fees, rent and food, and other estimated costs for one year.
+Provide information on your expenses including your first-year tuition fees, rent and food, travel expenses, and other estimated costs for one year.

 You can use these two cost calculators to help you:

-Note: exchange students should indicate ‘$0’ in the ‘tuition’ field as you will not pay tuition fees at UBC, you will pay your home university.
+Note: exchange students should indicate ‘$0’ in the ‘tuition’ field as you will not pay tuition fees to UBC, you will pay your home university.
 Include a letter of explanation to address your tuition fees as an inbound exchange student and provide supporting documents, if available.
-One-term exchange students may provide estimated costs based on one term only.
+One-term exchange students may provide estimated costs based on one term only and prorate the cost-of-living amount.

 How do I fill out the "funds available for my stay" section?